analogdevicesinc/no-OS/projects/adrv902x/README.rst

 IIO Example
 -----------

-IIO demo is a standard example, provided in most `no-OS projects <https://github.com/analogdevicesinc/no-OS/tree/master/projects>`_, that launches a TINYIIOD server on the board so that the user may connect to it via an IIO client.
+IIO demo is a standard example, provided in most `no-OS projects <https://github.com/analogdevicesinc/no-OS/tree/master/projects>`_, that launches a IIOD server on the board so that the user may connect to it via an IIO client.
 Using iio-oscilloscope, the user can configure the DAC and view the ADC data on a plot.

-To build the TINYIIOD demo, add the following flags when invoking make which will build the TINYIIOD server and the IIO section of the driver:
+To build the IIOD demo, add the following flags when invoking make which will build the IIOD server and the IIO section of the driver:

 .. code-block:: bash

     make BASIC_EXAMPLE=n DMA_EXAMPLE=n IIO_EXAMPLE=y

-To run the TINYIIOD demo, first connect to the board via UART to see the runtime output messages with the following settings:
+To run the IIOD demo, first connect to the board via UART to see the runtime output messages with the following settings:

 .. code-block:: bash